Aarception/Mo-information-security-portfolio/README.md

 #  📁 Mo's Information Security Learning, Projects, and Portfolio

+Do you know why I ruled out personal legal claims on March 19?

+The institution answered my three questions on March 17.

+That was the last time the institution directly engaged on the issue.

+One courageous act of genuine engagement caused the institution to shut down, because of the presumption of becoming entrapped in a legal liability whereas I became inspired me to protect the institution from said legal liability.

+oldethornetree@proton.me

+Take a chance.
+You have the world to gain.
 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*